Langres Cheese vs Parmigiano Reggiano Cheese

 Langres's texture can be described as "semisoft".
 Parmigiano Reggiano Cheese has a fat content of minimum 32%.
 Parmigiano Reggiano's texture can be described as "grainy, flaky".

-Langres Cheese has a creamy, nutty flavor.
+Langres Cheese has a creamy, nutty taste.
 Langres's aroma can be described as "creamy aromas".
-Parmigiano Reggiano Cheese has a umami flavor.
+Parmigiano Reggiano Cheese has a umami taste.
 Parmigiano Reggiano's aroma can be described as "mild, milky".

 Appearance and Aging